This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child has a fever.

-- Your child's splint or brace is too tight.
+- Your child's cast or brace is too tight.

 - You have questions or concerns about your child's condition or care.

 Your child may need any of the following: